wsierakowski/demo-njs-app/README.md

   - secrets read from Vault
   - config from ConfigMap/Consul
 - GET `/counter` returns number of times this endpoint was checked so far
-- GET `/ping?size=50&delay=5000` prints a string of a given number of characters specified with `size` parameter with a response returned after a delay in miliseconds specified with `delay` parameter
+- GET `/ping?size=50&delay=5000` prints a string of a given number of characters specified with `size` parameter with a response returned after a delay in milliseconds specified with `delay` parameter
 - GET `/upstream` calls upstream service to get the count of lookup calls
   - requires two params: `service` and `endpoint`
 - GET `/health`